KosRud/KosRud.github.io/kosrud.github.io/pages/students/JS/Clean code.md

 }
 ```

-## Big classes
+## Long classes

-Same as with the big functions, try to break them up.
+Same as long functions, try to break them up.

 ## Too many arguments

-If you have functions with 6+ arguments, create a class to group up related values.
+If you have functions with 6+ arguments, create a class to group the related values into a single package.

-### Example
+#### Example

 ```js
 function printDocument(